-- Q. Does an AIF management company have to go through a separate application process with the Central Bank in order to become subject to the AIF Rulebook?
-When does it become subject to the AIF Rulebook? - A. An AIF management company does not need to make a separate application to become subject to the AIF Rulebook.
+Q. Does an AIF management company have to go through a separate application process with the Central Bank in order to become subject to the AIF Rulebook?
+When does it become subject to the AIF Rulebook?

+A. An AIF management company does not need to make a separate application to become subject to the AIF Rulebook.
 It will automatically move from the NU Series of Notices to the AIF management company chapter of the AIF Rulebook when the AIFM of the AIF which it manages becomes authorised or registered.
 At that time, the Central Bank will send a letter to the AIF management company imposing the conditions set out in that chapter on it.
-This answer assumes that the AIF management company is not acting as AIFM for an Irish authorised AIF.